coq/ceps/text/000-rocq-findlib.md

   from standard OCaml package (including Rocq plugins).
 - Standard field `directory`, indicating the directory under which the files for the package are expected to be found.
 Unlike OCaml packages, theories do not generally have a flat directory structure.
-To guard against collosions between package names and Rocq path members, theory files should be stored under an additional `rocq.d` directory.
+To guard against collisions between package names and Rocq path members, theory files should be stored under an additional `rocq.d` directory.
 Note that since `rocq.d` contains a dot, it does not constitute a valid package name, which should prevent name